On the Impact of Insurance on Households Susceptible to Random Proportional Losses: An Analysis of Poverty Trapping: The Trapping Probability and the Net Profit Condition

-\begin{proposition} Consider a household capital process as proposed in Definition \ref{Chapter7:Definition3.1} with initial capital $x\ge x^{*}$, capital growth rate $r$, loss intensity $\lambda > 0$ and remaining proportions of capital with distribution Beta$(\alpha,1)$.
-The closed-form trapping probability is given by
+Consider the capital process of a household with proportional insurance coverage and proportionality factor $\kappa \in [0,1]$, defined by \eqref{TheCapitalModel-Section2-Equation12}.
+Furthermore, consider an initial capital $x\ge {x^{*}}$, capital growth rate $r$, loss intensity $\lambda > 0$ and remaining proportions of capital $Z_i$ with distribution Beta$(\alpha,1)$.
+If the following net profit condition holds,